-Most car accidents are minor, often happening when two drivers collide in a parking lot or while creeping through traffic.
+Most car accidents are minor, often happening when two drivers collide in a parking lot or during stop and go traffic.
 Although no one really gets hurt, property damage is common.
 Here’s what you need to know to remedy the situation.

 The Standard Auto Accident Advice

 In any emergency, you need to take care of your own safety first.
 If no one is injured, pull your vehicle off to the side of the road; do not cause an obstruction to the normal flow of traffic.
 Know and practice quick clearance strategies to reduce the risk of additional injuries.

 Auto insurance will pay for some or all damages, but you must do your due diligence as well.
 Contact the police and file a report.
 Never run from the scene of an accident.
 Get everyone’s information and document the damage with photographs.
 Contact the insurance companies to file a claim as soon as possible.

 Problems You May Encounter

 A common temptation is to just get back in and drive away after the investigation is complete, but there are some reasons why you shouldn’t do this:

 - Cuts in the sidewalls of the tires weaken them and increase the likelihood of a blowout